-Description: Modern World History covers the

-contributions and growing interdependence of the various peoples and cultures of our world.
+Modern World History covers Description: contributions and growing interdependence of the various peoples and cultures of our world.
 This course will provide students with an under-standing of the effects on the world of the use of democratic ideas, the Industrial Revolution, imperialism, colonialism, World War I and II, the Cold War, totalitarianism, nationalism, and the problems of the contemporary world.

-P-AP World History: Modern
+Course #5270 P-AP World History: Modern

-Graduation: Fulfills World History requirement

-College Prep: Fulfills UC/CSU History ("a") requirement Description: This class examines the same curriculum as a freshmen level college world history (civilizations) class.
+Graduation: Fulfills World History requirement Fulfills UC/CSU History ("a") requirement College Prep: Description: This class examines the same curriculum as a freshmen level college world history (civilizations) class.
 The class covers the time period from 1200 to present.
 This class prepares students to take the AP exam in May.

-P-U.S. History Course #5280
+Course #5280 P-U.S. History

-Grade Level: 11
+Grade Level: 11 Year Class Length: Prerequisite: None

-Length: Year Class

-Prerequisite: None